kbgg/qgis-stac-browser/README.md

 It's recommended to use the Plugin Reloader plugin within QGIS to easily reload the plugin during development.
 ## Current version and branches

-The [master branch](https://github.com/kbgg/qgis-stac-browser/tree/master) is the 'stable' version of the spec.
+The [master branch](https://github.com/kbgg/qgis-stac-browser/tree/master) is the 'stable' version of the plugin.
 It is currently version
 **0.1** of the plugin.
 The [dev](https://github.com/kbgg/qgis-stac-browser/tree/dev) branch is where active development takes place.
 Whenever dev stabilizes a release is cut and we merge dev in to master.
 So master should be stable at any given time.